 Here is the main cabin door.
-I think I would have been terrified had I not been able to exit the aircraft.
+If there had been a fire, how would feel if you could not exit the aircraft?
 When the crane moved it, they had to put a strap around the fuselage to hold the door closed.

 A closeup view of the top of the port wing, just above the landing gear.
-When struts and whatnot pop through the top of the wing, serious forces were involved.
+It took great force to pop the struts through the top of the wing.
 Had this happened next to the fuel tank or had a fuel line been severed, everyone on the aircraft would have most likely been burned to death in the ensuing inferno.

 The damaged starboard flap.

-Just because you can afford an expensive aircraft does not mean you have more sense or are better trained than the rest of us.
-Are pre-flights important?
-Something to think about.
+Just because you can afford an expensive aircraft does not mean you have more sense or are better trained than than others.
+Are pre-flight inspections and checklists important?
+Something to think about....